ibm-cloud-docs/cloud-databases/k8-tutorial.md

 # Tutorial - Connecting a {{site.data.keyword.containershort_notm}} Application
 {: #tutorial-k8s-app}

-The [{{site.data.keyword.databases-for}} "Hello World" Kubernetes examples](https://github.com/IBM-Cloud/clouddatabases-helloworld-kubernetes-examples) are sample {{site.data.keyword.cloud}} applications which show you how to connect to an {{site.data.keyword.databases-for}} deployment to an {{site.data.keyword.containerlong_notm}} application written in a variety of programming languages.
+The [{{site.data.keyword.databases-for}} "Hello World" Kubernetes examples](https://github.com/IBM-Cloud/clouddatabases-helloworld-kubernetes-examples) are sample {{site.data.keyword.cloud}} applications that show you how to connect to a {{site.data.keyword.databases-for}} deployment to an {{site.data.keyword.containerlong_notm}} application written in a various programming languages.

 Each git branch of the [repository](https://github.com/IBM-Cloud/clouddatabases-helloworld-kubernetes-examples) corresponds to samples in a particular programming language.
-For example, when you click on **Branch** you will see there is a **Node** branch, where all examples are written in JavaScript using Node.js.
-Once you've clicked on the branch, files will be presented that correspond to either a database or a message queue.
+For example, when you click on **Branch** there is a **Node** branch, where all examples are written in JavaScript using Node.js.
+The files in each folder correspond to either a database or a message queue.

 ## Trying out the sample applications

 Clone the repository of the language that you want to use.
-For instance, you can clone the **Node** repository by clicking on the **Node** branch.
-Then select the green button **Clone or download** to get the URL you'll need to clone using SSH or HTTPS.
-In your terminal you can run a command like:
+For instance, you can clone the **Node** repository by selecting the **Node** branch.
+Then click **Clone or download** to get the URL you'll need to clone using SSH or HTTPS.
+In your terminal the command looks like

 ```shell
 git clone -b node git@github.com:IBM-Cloud/clouddatabases-helloworld-kubernetes-examples.git
 ```

-Once the branch has been cloned you can select the appropriate directory for the database you want to try out.
+Once the branch has been cloned, you can select the appropriate directory for the database you want to try out.
 Each database has its own copy of these instructions on how to provision and deploy a database or message queue and an application on {{site.data.keyword.containerlong_notm}}.

 ## Running on IBM Cloud

-1. If you do not already have an IBM Cloud account, [sign up here](https://{DomainName}/registration/?)
+1. If you do not already have an IBM Cloud account, [sign up here](https://cloud.ibm.com/registration/)

 2. [Download and install IBM Cloud CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli)

-    The IBM Cloud CLI tool tool is what you'll use to communicate with IBM Cloud from your terminal or command line.
+    The IBM Cloud CLI tool enables you to communicate with IBM Cloud from your terminal or command line.

 3. Install the {{site.data.keyword.containershort_notm}} CLI plugin.